naofireblade/homebridge-weather-plus/README.md

 The Apple Home app just knows temperature and relative humidity at the moment.
 So use e.g. Elgato Eve app to see and use all values.

+# Example use cases

+Here are some example rules to use this plugin.

+- Switch on a blue light in the morning when it rains and you will need an umbrella today (or white when it snows / yellow when it's sunny).
+- Start your automatic garden irrigation in the evening depending on the current weather condition and the amount of precip today.

+**Hint:** To trigger rules based on time and weather conditions you will need a pluing like this [homebridge-delay-switch](https://www.npmjs.com/package/homebridge-delay-switch).
+Create a dummy switch that resets after some seconds.
+Set this switch to on with a timed rule.
+Then create a condition rule that triggers when the switch goes on depending on weather conditions of your choice.

 # Installation

-1. Install homebridge using: npm install -g homebridge
+1. Install homebridge using: `npm install -g homebridge`
-2. Install this plugin using: npm install -g homebridge-weather-station-extended
+2. Install this plugin using: `npm install -g homebridge-weather-station-extended`
+3. Gather a free developer key for Weather Underground [here](http://www.wunderground.com/weather/api/).
-3. Update your configuration file.
+4. Update your configuration file.
 See the sample below.

-All you need now is a developer key for Weather Underground which can be easily created [here](http://www.wunderground.com/weather/api/).

-# Configuration
+### Configuration

 Add the following information to your config file.
 Make sure to add your API key and provice your city or postal code.